Floer theory and flips: Morphisms

-\begin{proof} The boundary components of $\ol{\M}_{d|e,1}(\ul{z}_0,\ul{z}_1,y)_1$ consist of configurations where a treed strip has broken off or a treed disk has broken off.
+\begin{proof} The proof is essentially the same as that for \ainfty algebra morphisms in Theorem \ref{samedegree}.
+The true boundary components of $\ol{\M}_{d|e,1}(\ul{z}_0,\ul{z}_1,y)_1$ consist of configurations with a broken segment in which either treed strip has broken off or a treed disk has broken off.
 The former case corresponds to one of the first two terms in \eqref{morphism} while the latter corresponds to the last two terms.
-The first term in \eqref{morphism} (in which $\mu$ appears before $\phi$) has an additional sign from coming from the definition of the orientation on $\ol{\M}_{d|e,1}$ as an $\R$-bundle over $\ol{\M}_{d|e}$, so that the orientation of the fiber corresponds to composing parametrization with a translation in the positive direction; this means that the positive orientation on the gluing parameter for the boundary components corresponding to terms of the first type becomes identified with the negative orientation on these fibers, giving rise to the additional sign.
+The first term in \eqref{morphism} (in which $\mu$ appears before $\phi$) has an additional sign coming from the definition of the orientation on $\ol{\M}_{d|e,1}$ as an $\R$-bundle over $\ol{\M}_{d|e}$, so that the orientation of the fiber corresponds to composing parametrization with a translation in the positive direction; this means that the positive orientation on the gluing parameter for the boundary components corresponding to terms of the first type becomes identified with the negative orientation on these fibers, giving rise to the additional sign.
 The degree of the morphism is zero, which causes those contributions to the sign in \eqref{morphism} to vanish.
 This leaves the contributions from $\aleph$, which are similar to those dealt with before and left to the reader. \end{proof}

-\subsection{Homotopies}
+\section{Homotopies}

 In this section we show that the morphisms of bimodules introduced above satisfy a gluing law of the type found in topological field theory.
-The construction uses a moduli space of {\em twice} parametrized treed strips defined as follows If $C$ is a disk with markings $z_-, z_+$ on the boundary then a twice-parametrization is pair of holomorphic isomorphisms
+The construction uses a moduli space of {\em twice} parametrized treed strips defined as follows.
+Let $C$ be a holomorphic strip, that is, disk with markings $z_-, z_+$ on the boundary.
+A {\em twice-parametrization} is pair $\ul{\phi} = (\phi_0,\phi_1)$ of holomorphic isomorphisms

-In the compactification, parametrized or unparametrized strips can now bubble off on either end.
-Let $\ol{\M}_{d|e,n,2}$ denote the moduli space of twice parametrized strips with $d$ markings resp. $e$ markings on the first resp. second boundary component, and $n$ markings in the interior.
+An {\em isomorphism} of a twice-parametrized disks $(C_l, \ul{\phi}_l), l \in \{ 1, 2 \}$ is a holomorphic isomorphism $C_1$ to $C_2$ that intertwines parametrizations $\phi_{k,l}, k \in \{ 0,1 \}$ for $l \in \{ 1,2 \}$.
+Each parametrization is equivalent to an affine structure on $C - \{z_+ \} $, and in this way a twice-parametrized strip is equivalent to a twice-quilted disk in the language of Chapter \ref{homsec}, but with a distinguished incoming boundary marking.
+In particular, the moduli space of twice-parametrized treed strips with additional boundary markings and interior markings has a compact moduli space with locally toric singularities.